 The Deschutes River Trail System is probably your easiest access point for these waterfalls.
 Start at Meadow Camp, which you’ll reach by driving out Century Drive like you’re headed toward Mt.
 Bachelor.
 Hang a left on Forest Service Road 41 and follow the signs to reach the waterfall of your choice.

 This waterfall is technically closer to Terrebonne than it is to Bend, but it’s well worth a short drive to reach it.
 (Bonus: You can combine this with a visit to Smith Rock State Park, which is a must-see when you’re in Central Oregon).

 The hike from the trailhead to the main waterfall takes you a little over a mile through a winding gorge dotted with sagebrush and ancient juniper.
 In the summer months, it’s bustling with people looking to swim in the peaceful waters just downstream from the falls.
 During chillier months, you’ll still see a lot of anglers casting a line in the water and reeling in some pretty impressive fish.

-This waterfall is one of my personal favorites, and my step kids could spend hours standing above it and chucking rocks into the churning water.
-Tread with caution if it’s icy or snowy, but most of the year this is a pretty easy hike.
+This waterfall is one of my personal faves, and when my kiddos were young, the spent hours standing at the top chucking rocks into churning water.
+Tread with caution if it’s icy or snowy, but it’s an easy hike most of the year.
 If you have time, bring a picnic lunch and look for a flat spot to spread your blanket.